soul4kills/userChrome/README.md

 - Hide/Unhide native tab bar when Sidebery is active ( Sidebery preface setting not required anymore )
 - Shows Full Sidebery when maximized if screensize is > 1200px wide
 - `userConfig.css` Consolidated adjustments of Personal Preferences here for conevenience
-- `userColors.css` Added for convenient Color Profile adjustments/removal (Inspired by Dracula Color Theme & a Flowlauncher Theme)
+- `userColors.css` Added for convenient Color Profile adjustments/removal (Inspired by Flowlauncher Theme Named Tokyo Night Storm)
 - `sideberyConfig.css` Added to consolidate Sidebery cosmetic modifications/fixes
 - `uc.shadow.flicker` Added Cool aesthetic indicator for overflowing tabs in Sidebery.
 Flickers like a real fluorescent light.
 Off by default.
 It's a resource hog to animate.
 #### `about:config` toggles to add